csbenz/toBeInSeasonOrNotToBeInSeason/index.md

 <h1>Results</h1>

 <p>
   Due to a shortage of time before the deadline, we were not able to display our visualizations in html.
-Here are some screenshots of the graph instead.
+Here are some screenshots of the graph instead, which was created with Dash for plotly.
+It is possible to select the month with a slider below the graph, and observe the score for each food on a logarithmic scale.
+The higher the score, the greater the chance it's a seasonal food.
 </p>

 <img src="sc1.jpeg" >